Estadio Ramón Sánchez Pizjuán

 In 1986, the stadium hosted the European Cup final between FC Steaua and Barcelona, won by the Romanian side after shootouts.

-In the 1990s, capacity of the stadium was further reduced when it got converted into an all-seater.
+In the 1990s, the capacity of the stadium was further reduced when it got converted into an all-seater.

 In the early 2000s, Sevilla had plans to expand and modernise the stadium, which included adding an extra tier and new roof, but these never came off the ground and were consequently shelved.